elliotberry/gpt-commit/README.md

 ```

 -   Y/yes/sí: will automatically commit the suggested message
--   p/print: will print the suggested message again and then exit.
 -   q/quit: will get you THE HECK OUTTA THERE
 -   n/new: will smash that http request and ask for another commit message with the same input.

+## Options

+- `-d` (debug): For internal debugging (default: false).
+- `-n` (noPrompt): Applies the commit automatically without user prompt (default: false).
+- `-p` (printOnly): Prints the commit message without user interaction (default: false).
+- `-l` (long): Uses a longer prompt template for more detailed commit messages (slightly more expensive, default: false).

-### Advanced Configuration: How to make computers work for you
+### Advanced Configuration

-Under the hood, some baasic opts are described using the `configstore` package, which on posix systems is stored in `~/.config/configstore/gpt-commit.json`.
+Under the hood, some basic opts are described using the `configstore` package, which on posix systems is stored in `~/.config/configstore/gpt-commit.json`.
 You can edit this file to change the default behavior of the program.
 Here's what we got:

 ```
 {